anthonyshort/idiomatic-sass/README.md

 * Mixins that output selectors should be capital-case: `@mixin GridBuilder`
 * Mixins that output only properties should be camel-case: `@mixin borderBox`
 * Mixins should be prefixed if they are part of a public module: `@mixin as-GridBuilder`
-* Mixins should not be not longer than ~50 lines
+* In general, mixins with logic should not be longer than ~50 lines just like any other programming language
 * Private mixins that are not used outside of the current file should be prefixed with a dash: `@mixin -gridHelper`
 * Avoid using more than 4 parameters.
 It is a sign that a mixin is too complex.
 When Sass adds hashes life will be easier.
 * Mixins should be documented